m-abdallah98/HalluSearch/README.md

 # HalluSearch

 **HalluSearch** is a multilingual, search-enhanced pipeline designed to detect and localize hallucinated text spans in outputs from Large Language Models (LLMs).
-It was introduced as part of [SemEval-2025 Task 3 (Mu-SHROOM)](https://helsinki-nlp.github.io/shroom/) and is described in detail in our paper:
+It is introduced as part of [SemEval-2025 Task 3 (Mu-SHROOM)](https://helsinki-nlp.github.io/shroom/) and is described in detail in our paper:

 **HalluSearch at SemEval-2025 Task 3: A Search-Enhanced RAG Pipeline for Hallucination Detection**
 [https://arxiv.org](https://arxiv.org)